The Ultimate Guide to Live & Online Poker Tournament Formats – 2026

 ❌ Drawback: High variance; deep runs are more challenging to achieve consistently.

-Strategy Tip: Adapt to the structure and play aggressively, as waiting too long will result in blinds eating away your stack.
+Strategy Tip: Adapt to the structure and play aggressively; waiting too long will allow blinds to eat away your stack.

 6-Max (Short-Handed) Tournaments